 Rose Hill Historical Cemetery, CA (The doltish behavior of the living caused a total uproar from angry spirits!).

 Western Cemetery, ME (Lack of care and disrespect for the dead has caused a lot of paranormal activity).

 Over the years, there have been reports of many restless spirits still wandering the cemetery, perhaps looking for their lost headstones.

 Shadow people have been seen at all hours of the day and night.

 Felt and Heard

 Perhaps people have felt unseen presences, or heard voices.

-Take Congress St. east.
+Take Congress Street east.
 Turn right onto St. John Street, going south.
 It turns into Danforth that bears east.
-Turn left onto Vaughan St. and look for the entrance.
+Turn left onto Vaughan Street and look for the entrance.